juliavinai/juliavinai/README.md

 **lately, I’ve been:**

-- Exploring machine learning methods in my student research work
+- Exploring machine learning methods (Gradient Boosting, and CNNs) in my student research work
 - In my third year studying Network Engineering, with a growing interest in how agentic AI can be applied in this space
 - Building small, multimedia art projects (more to come)